 Welcome to the Proud Peacock Reception Class

-I am Mrs Mann, the class teacher, and am supported by my great team of Mrs Britton, Miss Cook, Mrs Ellis and Miss Harrington-Groves.
+I am Mrs Stapleton, the class teacher, and am supported by my great team of Mrs Britton, Miss Cook, Mrs Ellis and Miss Harrington-Groves.

 Our special class mascots are Penny and Parker who help us on our learning journey and are always watching carefully for children following our school rules of Be Kind, Be Safe, Be Responsible.
 They both like to have weekend adventures and enjoy visiting the children's homes to have lots fun and meet with their families to discover more about them.